 The role reversal, in which the riff-raff hold sway over the elite, was the point of the exercise – at least from the Anticks’ point of view.

 Breck described a little drama that mirrors the kinds of death-and-rebirth mumming popular in England and Ireland at the time.
-The mummers’ combat theme probably came from St. George and the Dragon, a popular English Christmas play that dates to shortly after the Crusades.
+The mummers’ probably got the idea from St. George and the Dragon, a popular English Christmas play that dates to shortly after the Crusades.

 “The only way to get rid of them was to give them money, and listen patiently to a foolish dialogue between two or more of them,” wrote Breck.
 “One of them would cry out, “Ladies and gentlemen sitting by the fire, put your hands in your pockets and give us our desire.”
 When this was done and they had received some money, a kind of acting took place.
 One fellow was knocked down, and lay sprawling on the carpet, while another bellowed out,